 Use this section to write down conclusions you came to during testing, good, bad, or indifferent.
 These should be related to the tool, your systems, and experience.
 If you have lingering questions, write them down here so you can get answers later.

 Don’t let uncertainty bog you down!
-We’ve helped many users get through just about everything when it comes to testing.
-We are happy to share best practices, put another set of eyes on your code, direction on how to integrate with CI, or even give some guidance with results.
-Just send us a note: firstname.lastname@example.org.
+We’ve helped many users get through just about everything when it comes to load testing websites and APIs.
+We are happy to share best practices, put another set of eyes on your code, direction of your performance testing automation, or even give some guidance with results.
+Just send us a note: email@example.com.
 Feel free to include this worksheet as it can help us guide you!